apple/swift-migration-guide/Guide.docc/CommonProblems.md

 The `updateStyle(backgroundColor:)` function is non-isolated.
 This means that its non-`Sendable` parameter is also non-isolated.
-But, it is immediately crossing from this non-isolated domain to the `MainActor` when `applyBackground(_:)` is called.
+But it crosses immediately from this non-isolated domain to the `MainActor` when `applyBackground(_:)` is called.

 Since `updateStyle(backgroundColor:)` is working directly with